 Sure, you can teach yourself many things even without having to travel.
 But everything you do gives you a different lesson.
 Travelling also has its own perks.

 For example, you can learn how to survive in your own comfort zone (e.g. your country), but the survival experience is different in other places where the situations and conditions are different (i.e. outside of your comfort zone).

 Once you leave your comfort zone, especially on your own, you’ll realise that the world isn’t as bad as the media has made it appear to be.

 “Tourists” Learn New Things From Their Travels, Too.

 Tourists are what some avid travellers consider as seasonal travellers.
 In their dictionary, tourists are people who usually spend lesser time exploring a country than the amount of time spent on photographing their surroundings while sightseeing.
 Whatever it is, these tourists are doing the basic thing that all travellers do: they travel!

-Okay, don’t expect everyone to have the same kind of travel experiences.
-I don’t expect every traveller I meet on the road to tell me that he/she has done hitchhiking, crashed in a stranger’s home, or travelled around the world in one year with just $10,000 (or with no money at all).
+Okay, don’t expect everyone to have the same kind of travel experience.
+I don’t expect all of the travellers I meet on the road to tell me that they’ve done hitchhiking, crashed in a stranger’s home, or travelled around the world in one year with just $10,000 (or with no money at all).